ION Luxury Adventure Hotel

 Walking in, the reception is big and the styling is in keeping with the amazing exterior with an abundant use of recycled and repurposed materials.
 The property offers unrestricted and spectacular views and has won awards for the Scandinavian design.
 The room is not the largest, but everything about it speaks quality.

 The Geothermal pool was amazing, sitting neatly amongst the angled building columns, again offering great views and incredibly relaxing.
-It is not the biggest, but the hotel is boutique after all and, let’s be honest, small means less people which means more Lux.
-We could not recommend this hotel more highly, add it to your list!
-The Ion Hotel really is an experience in itself, coupled with a level of service that was brilliant, providing just what you want from a hotel.
+It is not the biggest, but the hotel is boutique after all and, let’s be honest, small means fewer people which means more Lux.

 FOOD and DRINK: